 We had a blizzard or two and the logs had all gotten wet.
 A week before making these, I put a towel over a heating vent in our home and put two small logs from the display on top of the towel.
 It dried them out very thoroughly.

 Not everyone has Aspen or Birch logs available in their yard.
 If you live near the Rocky Mountains, you could get a big branch that has fallen in the forest.
 You can even buy them on Amazon.

 3- Put the logs into a vice clamp with a towel to prevent the bark from getting chipped.
-Using a band saw, cut along your marked lines.
-OR just use a chop saw to cut along your marked lines.
+Using a band saw or chop saw, cut along your marked lines.

 My husband said a chop saw will be easier to use; he just used our band saw because it was already out and ready.